 "The publication of this anthology is cause for celebration.
 Bringing together a wide variety of scholars concerned with the diverse contributions of women in architecture from the preindustrial age to the present, the book brings to light the work of both little-known figures of the past and established leaders working today.
 This anthology will quickly be recognized as essential reading for students and for anyone with an interest in the field."

 —Alice T. Friedman, PhD, Grace Slack McNeil Professor of American Art, Wellesley College, MA

-"I strongly support the publication of Routledge Companion to Women in Architecture, ed.
-Anna Sokolina, as a significant contribution to the literature in architectural history as well as intersecting fields of design, planning, and preservation.
-The collected chapters reveal the broad scholarship which have turned from a long-held narrow cannon to engagement with alternative narratives of individuals, places, and projects.
-The inclusion of research on women from less studied geographies such as Mongolia, Russia, Turkey, and projects in places from Palestine to Rwanda, contributes to filling the significant gap in studies on both the diversity and the networks women created and stewarded.
+"I strongly support the publication of editor Anna Sokolina's The Routledge Companion to Women in Architecture as a significant contribution to the literature in architectural history as well as intersecting fields of design, planning, and preservation.
+The collected chapters reveal the broad scholarship that has turned from a long-held, narrow cannon to engagement with alternative narratives of individuals, places, and projects.
+The inclusion of research on women from less studied geographies such as Mongolia, Russia, and Turkey, and projects in places from Palestine to Rwanda, contributes to filling the significant gap in studies on both the diversity and the networks women have created and stewarded.
 This edited volume will be a resource for teaching architectural history as well as for professional practice courses."